What are the negative effects of snoring? Does snoring affect the brain and our mental health?

 Most people who experience poor sleep report that it affects their mood, but does it also affect mental health?
 Answer: Yes, it does.

-Sleep is closely connected to our mental and emotional health and has been linked to such mental conditions anxiety, bipolar disorder, and depression.
+Sleep is closely connected to our mental and emotional health and has been linked to mental conditions including anxiety, bipolar disorder, and depression.

 Mental health disorders often make sleeping harder.
 In the same sense, lack of sleep, such as insomnia, is a contributing factor to mental health issues.
 Improving sleep can have a strong impact on mental health.

 Sufficient sleep, notably REM sleep, facilitates what information the brain processes.
 When you sleep the brain works to evaluate and remember.
-When not getting enough sleep, it can influence mood and emotional reactivity.
+When you don’t get enough sleep, it can influence your mood and emotional reactivity.

 Snoring is a symptom of obstructive sleep apnea.
 People with a family history of sleep apnea who are overweight and suffer from diabetes or high blood pressure are more susceptible to developing obstructive sleep apnea.

-If you find yourself snoring and it’s affecting the quality and amount of sleep you’re getting each each night and impacting your mood try our ZQuiet 2-Size Comfort System anti-snoring mouthpiece.
+If you find yourself snoring and it’s affecting the quality and amount of sleep you’re getting each night and impacting your mood, try our ZQuiet 2-Size Comfort System anti-snoring mouthpiece.
 It could be the first step on the road to better sleep and improved mental health.